GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 ## What are we planning for 2021?

-Through the rest of this year, we will be focused on helping framework stacks improve user-experience and how well they perform on metrics such as the Core Web Vitals.
+Through the rest of this year, we will be focused on helping framework stacks improve user experience and how well they perform on metrics such as the Core Web Vitals.
 This work will include:

 - Conformance for enforcing best practices.
 Check out the [blog post](/conformance) to